coreydowning/Kodein/dokka/out/doc/com.github.salomonbrys.kodein/-kodein-container/-builder/extend.md

 ### Exceptions

-`Kodein.OverridingException` - If this kodein overrides an existing binding and is not allowed to OR [allowOverride](extend.md#com.github.salomonbrys.kodein.KodeinContainer.Builder$extend(com.github.salomonbrys.kodein.KodeinContainer, kotlin.Boolean)/allowOverride) is true while YOU dont have the permission to override.
+`Kodein.OverridingException` - If this kodein overrides an existing binding and is not allowed to OR [allowOverride](extend.md#com.github.salomonbrys.kodein.KodeinContainer.Builder$extend(com.github.salomonbrys.kodein.KodeinContainer, kotlin.Boolean)/allowOverride) is true while YOU don't have the permission to override.